fshowalter/movielog/reviews/straight-on-till-morning-1972.md

 For _Straight on Till Morning_, they recruited new stars, a new screenwriter in John Peacock, and a new director in Peter Collinson, who’d previously helmed <span data-imbd-id="tt0064505">_The Italian Job_</span>.

-While Hammer’s prior “woman-in-danger” pictures had been Hitchcockian-style thrillers, this plays more like a dark fairytale, an aspect emphasized by Brenda’s voice-over narration of the children’s stories she writes.
+While Hammer’s prior “woman-in-danger” pictures had been Hitchcockian-style thrillers, this plays more like a dark fairytale, an aspect emphasized by our lead's voice-over narration of the children’s stories she writes.

 The problem is, like a fairy tale, the characters feel manufactured.

-The plot follows a young woman named Brenda, played by Rita Tushingham, who, after learning she’s pregnant, moves from Liverpool to London.
+The plot follows Brenda, played by Rita Tushingham, a young woman who, after learning she’s pregnant, moves from Liverpool to London.
 Seeking a father for her baby, she sets her eyes on androgynous pretty-boy Peter, played by Shane Briant, who, unbeknownst to her, is a serial killer.

 Brenda is a woman-child.
 She’s self-centered, talks too loud, and proves oblivious to other people’s feelings.
 Consider the painfully awkward scene with her at a party trying to chat up a coworker.
 She keeps engaging, loudly asking questions despite his curt one-word replies and incessant ogling of her roommate.
 Normal behavior for a child, but grating in a twenty-something woman.